MarcoBellizzi/Tirocinio/docs/_build/html/_sources/examples/blocks-world-spd-java.rst.txt

 Using EmbASP
 ============

-In the following, we describe an the actual usage of the framework by means of a running example;
+In the following, we describe an actual usage of the framework by means of a running example;
 as a use case, we will develop a simple Desktop application to solve the blocks-world problem.

 .. image:: ../_image/blocks-world.png